Art History

 Il bel paese dell' arte

-Group show curated by Giacinto Di Pietrantonio and Maria Cristina Rodeschini
+Group exhibition curated by Giacinto Di Pietrantonio and Maria Cristina Rodeschini

 28 Sept 2011 - 19 Feb 2012